 Let's see it with an example in which we want to add 32 + 32

-If lor we do it individually we have to:
+If we do it step by step we have:

 32 + 32 = 9 + 9 = 18

-If we do it the wrong way adding the exponents let's see what happens:
+If we do it in the wrong way adding the exponents let's see what happens:

 32 + 32 = 34 = 81